-Whether you’re developing an app that needs to call different APIs or integrating different applications into your IT infrastructure, you may be dealing with a variety of API formats and protocols — such as SOAP, REST, XML-RPC, JSON-RPC, and others.
 You may also need to connect with open APIs, partner APIs, and internal APIs with different authentication requirements and access restrictions.
-An API manager like DreamFactory automatically manages authentication and access for different types of APIs while performing the necessary protocol and format translations to integrate the widest variety of APIs into your projects.
+An API manager like DreamFactory automatically manages authentication and access for different types of APIs.
+Such a platform provides the necessary protocol and format translations to integrate the widest variety of APIs into your projects.

-An API manager puts a searchable API directory at fingertips to facilitate app development.
-In this way, the API manager is like a Swiss army knife of readily-available services.
-By searching through an organized catalog, developers can quickly discover, use, and reuse APIs for the services and features they want to incorporate into their projects.
+An API manager puts a searchable API directory at your fingertips to facilitate app development.
+In this way, the API manager provides a variety of readily-available services.
+By searching through an organized catalog, developers can quickly discover, use and reuse APIs for the services and features they want to incorporate into their projects.

 An API manager keeps tabs on your connections through advanced monitoring features that provide detailed logging and audit trails.
 This helps with detecting and troubleshooting problems because you can examine the exact administrator and user actions that triggered the abnormal event or malfunction.

 Advanced API management platforms like DreamFactory empower developers to quickly weave authentication services (like Active Directory, Okta, Google, and more) into their apps and projects.
-This allows you to implement role-based access controls, manage API keys, and deploy other security features.
+This allows you to implement role-based access controls (RBAC), manage API keys, and deploy other security features.

 API management makes it easier to standardize security across an enterprise IT infrastructure.
-The API manager ensures that all of the connections passing through it conform to SOC2, CCPD, GDPR, or another security standard your organization adheres to.
+The API manager ensures that all of the connections passing through it conform to SOC2 (Service Organization Control), PCI DSS (Payment Card Industry Data Security Standard), GDPR (General Data Protection Regulation), and various security standards your organization might need to adhere to.

 The API management vertical features a wide range of platforms.
 Here are some of the best API management solutions on the market right now: